richban/zapier-app-insights/README.md

 **Tech Stack:** PySpark, Delta Lake, FastAPI, Databricks SQL Connector

+### Scope and Focus for This Submission

+- **Emphasis on data infrastructure/pipeline**: Prioritized building a clear, reproducible medallion pipeline and an API surface over deep business-domain analysis of insights.
+- **Data reasonableness not deeply validated**: Beyond structural cleaning and basic quality checks, this submission does not assess whether upstream values “make sense” from a business perspective.
+- **Performance and resource tuning out of scope**: Given the dataset size and time constraints, no formal benchmarking or right-sizing of compute was performed; production tuning is deferred.

 ### Part A: Model & Transform ✅
 - **Data exploration** - Analyzed nested JSON schema, identified natural keys
 - **Transformations** - Deduplication, null handling, category flattening, surrogate key generation